peterweissdk/joplin-k8s-arm/README.md

-# 💾 This Helm chart deploys Joplin Server on Kubernetes ARM-based clusters.
+# 💾 Joplin Server Helm Chart for ARM Architecture

+## 🙏 Attribution

 This chart is based on the work from [Rub'x Kube](https://github.com/rubxkube/helm-charts/tree/main/charts/joplin), modified for ARM architecture.
 This implementation uses [redrathnure's ARM-compatible Joplin container](https://hub.docker.com/r/redrathnure/joplin) as its base image.

+## ℹ️ Info

+The Traefik IngressRoute is configured for HTTP only, as SSL termination and certificate management are handled externally through pfSense in front of my LAN.

 ## ✨ Features